Pepparkakor (Swedish Ginger Cookies) – a family recipe and Christmas cookie favorite! These thin, spiced cookies make the holidays extra special.

 My mother recalls her own childhood when pepparkakor cookies we served at various Christmas parties held in the town she grew up in.
 This particular recipe is adapted from my aunts recipe that is included in our family cookbook.

 Pepparkakor are a kind of Scandinavian gingersnap that’s available year-round, but is particularly popular around Christmas.
 Traditionally they are thin and crisp.
 However, I like my pepparkakor with a little bit of chew to them – so this particular recipe yields a slightly crisp exterior with a chewy interior.
 Likewise, pepparkakor are often not decorated with icing, so this is completely optional.
 But I rather enjoy decorating holiday cookies and it can be particularly fun if you have little ones that want to help.
+And if you like, punch a little hole in the top before baking so that it can be strung with ribbon and hung from the tree!

 Here’s a tip if you want to decorate your pepparkakor – buy a squeeze bottle; you can find them for cheap at most houseware or kitchen stores and they will make your life just so much easier (at least as far as cookie decorating goes).
 If you don’t have a squeeze bottle, you can scoop the icing into a small sandwich bag or other small plastic bag.
 Push the icing down into one corner and clip off the corner of the bag (clip just a tiny hole, otherwise the icing will come out too quickly when decorating).
 While the plastic bag method does work, the squeeze bottle is just so much easier — use that if you can.